IsaacG-SMC/cs81-module3a-github/README.md

 --- FUNCTIONS ---
 greet(name): Takes in a string and returns a string that is a simple greeting using the provided input.

+farewell(name): Takes in a string and returns a string that incorperates the inputted string as a goodbye message.